22nd April 2017 - 9:30am to 2:30pm

-She’s looking for commercial and cross-over adult fiction, and she’s interested in non-fiction books in the following areas:food writing and cookery but also business, psychology, smart thinking and positive thinking, self-help and life-style; in short, books that can potentially trigger positive change in any aspect of the reader’s life.
+Federica is interested in non-fiction books in the following areas:food writing and cookery but also business, psychology, smart thinking and positive thinking, self-help and life-style; in short, books that can potentially trigger positive change in any aspect of the reader’s life.

 Fully bilingual, she considers submissions in both English and Italian.

-Other agent profiles to be confirmed
+Final agent to be confirmed shortly.

 The price for this event is £175, including lunch and the opportunity to purchase a copy of the latest edition of Writers' & Artists' Yearbook or the Children's Writers' & Artists' Yearbook at a discounted price.